DonHulieo/server_scenarios/README.md

 ------------------

-I have personally tested the [following scenarios](https://www.gta5-mods.com/scripts/scenario-groups) alongside this resource, and can confirm that they are working in FiveM:
+I have personally tested the [following scenarios](https://www.gta5-mods.com/scripts/scenario-groups) alongside this resource, and can confirm that they are working in FiveM.

 ------------------